Research shows that having a business plan positively correlates with obtaining business growth, acquiring investment capital, and securing loans.

-The tool uses assumptions and KPI's and allows you to import historical data results of up to 5 years.
+The tool uses assumptions and KPIs and lets you import historical data results of up to 5 years.
 This way, you'll know that the projections are based on hard evidence and observable trends instead of guesswork.

 Inventory and payroll features are also available in PlanGuru.
 You'll find this feature handy when you're anticipating additional staffing requirements and if you're handling fixed assets that'll eventually depreciate and require disposition.

-As for goals and accountability, you can use PlanGuru to track your business performance, so you have a good view of your progress at any point in time.
+As for goals and accountability, you can use PlanGuru to track your business performance, so you have a good view of your progress at any time.

-It's available on web, desktop (Windows), or mobile, and their support team is efficient in getting back to their customers in case of issues.
+It's available on the web, desktop (Windows), or mobile, and the support team is efficient in getting back to their customers in case of issues.

 You can get PlanGuru and all of its features for $99 a month or $899 per year.
-You'll need to add $29 a month for every additional user and $299 a year, respectively.
+You'll need to add $29 a month or $299 a year for every additional user.

-PlanGuru is a great tool that can help you streamline your financial process.
+PlanGuru is a great tool that can help you streamline your financial processes.
 With it, you can keep your financial statements updated instead of cramming them all when it's tax season.

-More importantly, it allows you to leverage your past performance to create sound and realistic decisions moving forward.
+More importantly, it lets you leverage your past performance to create sound and realistic decisions moving forward.

 Its format is similar to Microsoft Excel, making it easy to learn for some but difficult for others.
 For this, the learning curve would depend on your current proficiency in similar tools and your willingness to learn how to maximize its features.